MarkHoeber/tools-tech-syllabus/source/intro.rst

 * And most importantly, help you *learn how to learn*.

-  Undoubtedly, in five years you will not be using the same tools that we use in this class.
+  Undoubtedly, in five years, or next year, you will not be using the same tools that we use in this class.
 You will need to adapt to rapid change.
 We will stress using all available sources, and hands-on use, to learn new tools.